izderadicka/rest2backbone/README.md

 Intro
 =====
+**Due to essential changes between djangorest framework versions this version works only with djangorest framework 2 and Django < 1.9.**

 This project aims to made easier to develop django application with REST API and rich clients, that are using this API via **[backbone.js](http://backbonejs.org)**.
 In Django it uses **[djangorestframework](http://django-rest-framework.org)**  to quickly define RESTful API.

+Due to essential changes between djangorest framework this version works only with djangorest framework 2 and Django < 1.9.

 Key features:
 -------------